alevani/ant_war_simulation/README.md

 **Army ant syndrome**

 Usually ant colony would send one scout to look for food or threat, army ants send a leaderless group of foragers to detect and overwhelm the prey at once

+#### from wikipedia -> Nomadic and stationary phase

+Army ants have two phases of activity—a nomadic (wandering) phase and a stationary (statary) phase—that constantly cycle, and can be found throughout all army ants species.[[8\]](https://en.wikipedia.org/wiki/Army_ant#cite_note-Franks&Nigel&Holldobler_1987-9)

+The nomadic phase begins around 10 days after the queen lays her eggs.
+This phase will last approximately 15 days to let the larvae develop.
+The ants move during the day, capturing [insects](https://en.wikipedia.org/wiki/Insects), [spiders](https://en.wikipedia.org/wiki/Spiders), and small [vertebrates](https://en.wikipedia.org/wiki/Vertebrates) to feed their brood.
+At dusk, they will form their nests or bivouac, which they change almost daily.[[8\]](https://en.wikipedia.org/wiki/Army_ant#cite_note-Franks&Nigel&Holldobler_1987-9) At the end of the nomadic phase, the larvae will spin pupal cases and no longer require food.
+The colony can then live in the same bivouac site for around 20 days, foraging only on approximately two-thirds of these days.[[2\]](https://en.wikipedia.org/wiki/Army_ant#cite_note-Schneirla,_T._C._1971-2)[[8\]](https://en.wikipedia.org/wiki/Army_ant#cite_note-Franks&Nigel&Holldobler_1987-9) Among the army ants are some species that venture out only at night, but no adequate studies of their activities have been made.

 ## Q